locka99/opcua/samples/modbus-server/README.md

 # MODBUS to OPC UA server

-This is a simple server that reads coils and registers from a MODBUS slave and exposes them as variables in OPC UA.
+This is a sample MODBUS to OPC UA server.
+It reads and writes coils and registers from a MODBUS slave and exposes them as variables in OPC UA.

-MODBUS exposes registers (2-bytes) and coils (discrete on/off values, i.e. bools) which are input (read-only) or output (read-write).
+Registers are two byte words and coils are discrete on/off values, i.e. bools.
+For each there is a table which is read-only and another which is read-write.

-Each is addressable by a number and and occupies one of 4 tables.
+Each register / coil is addressable by a number and and occupies one of 4 tables.

 * Number 0xxxx - Discrete Output Coil from 1 to 9999 - Read-Write
 * Number 1xxxx - Discrete Input Coil from 10001 to 19999 - Read-Only